joao13soares/IronMan_OpenGL/README.md

 <img src = "https://github.com/joao13soares/IronMan_OpenGL/blob/main/IronMan.png" width = "500">

-Iron Man model rendering in C++ using OpenGL, GLM and GLFW libraries, as a project for the 3D Programming university course.
+Iron Man is a 3D model rendered in C++ using OpenGL, GLM and GLFW libraries, as a project for the 3D Programming university course.

 Project Features:
 - Camera's horizontal movement;